nickazg/TheConstruct/README.md

 | Stage 2 | 50  | 1000 | 10 (20 total) | 25,000 | ( 1,000,000 / 20 ) / 50% = 25,000
 | Stage 3  | 25  | 1000 | 10 (30 total) | 8,333 | ( 1,000,000 / 30 ) / 25% = 8,333
 | And so on ...  | --  | -- | -- | -- | --

+# Account types

+### **User**:
+As a user on the dAppIt platform you will be able to easily search different categorised projects, based on varying filters and ratings.
+Users will most importantly be able to propose a project or features within a project by creating a bounty fund, and rewarded with a share if completed.
+### **Developer**:
+As a developer on the dAppIt platform you can create/contribute and promote your projects.
+Every developer will have their own rating based directly on their contribution to a project and its rating.

+### **Project**:
+Each project will have a dedicated page containing important information about the categorised dApp, and more specifically the contracts associated with the project.
+Users and developers can review and rate the project.
+Contracts can be invoked directly from the platform, general stats about contract status will be displayed also.

 # ​​Contract Operations
 ## Definitions: